KeizerHarm/CK3Beagle/Documentation/Smells/HiddenDependencies.md

 # Hidden Dependencies

-Even the best scripted effect is no match for a careless modder (or content designer) invoking it in the wrong place, from the wrong scope or in an environment lacking the prerequisite scopes set up (which can be saved scopes, but also `root` and `prev`).
+Even the best scripted effect is no match for a careless modder (or content designer) invoking it in the wrong place, from the wrong scope or in an environment lacking the prerequisite setup.
 So to be safest, a macro should either avoid having any implicit needs, or should document its requirements in a comment (serving as documentation).

 ## Configuration
 This smell is highly configurable.
 Each of the cases below can be given their own Severity, and also their Remedies.